PetrosiliusPatter/use-worker-timer/README.md

 Scheduling events in the browser is a pain.
 The `setTimeout` and `setInterval` functions are not accurate and can be delayed by other tasks running on the main thread.
 If you switch tabs, resize the window, they become even more inaccurate.
-This is especially noticable, if events are scheduled after another, as the delay will accumulate.
+This is especially noticable, if events are scheduled to fire in sequence, as the delay will accumulate.

 This library uses a web worker to schedule events on a separate thread, allowing for more accurate timing.
 You define a list of checkpoints, and the worker will fire an event